EricLBuehler/mistral.rs/README.md

 ---

+### Adapter model support: X-LoRA and LoRA

+An adapter model is a model with X-LoRA or LoRA.
+X-LoRA support is provided by selecting the `x-lora-*` architecture, and LoRA support by selecting the `lora-*` architecture.
+For both X-LoRA and LoRA, an ordering file (see [this section](#adapter-ordering-file) for preparing the ordering file) must be provided.
+The ordering file describes the ordering of layers and which adapters to use (and what order to use them in for X-LoRA).

+When using an adapter model with a quantized base model, if the ordering file specifies unsupported layers you will recieve an error.

+**Supported X-LoRA or LoRA quantized layers**
+- model.layers.{layer_idx}.self_attn.q_proj
+- model.layers.{layer_idx}.self_attn.k_proj
+- model.layers.{layer_idx}.self_attn.v_proj
+- model.layers.{layer_idx}.self_attn.o_proj
+- model.layers.{layer_idx}.mlp.up_proj
+- model.layers.{layer_idx}.mlp.down_proj
+- model.layers.{layer_idx}.mlp.gate_proj

 ### Adapter ordering file
 **Preparing the X-LoRA/LoRA Ordering File**
 The X-LoRA/LoRA ordering file is necessary to prepare before inference with an X-LoRA model.
 However, it is easy with a provided [`script`](scripts/create_ordering.py)!